jdcloudcom/en/documentation/Solutions/Oracle-on-Cloud/Key-Steps.md

 # Add file system
 mkdir -p /home/oracle/myswaps
 dd if=/dev/zero of=/home/oracle/myswaps/swapfile1 bs=1M count=2048
-# Note: The path after “of” must not be under / dev, otherwise invalid parameter will be alarmed when swap files are activated.
+# Note: The path after "of" must not be under / dev, otherwise invalid parameter will be alarmed when swap files are activated.

 # Create swap file
 mkswap /home/oracle/myswaps/swapfile1